rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/post-create-domain-v1.0-account-domains.rst

 Creates a domain with the configuration defined by the request.

 .. note::
    This call returns an asynchronous response.
+Refer to :rax-devdocs:`Synchronous and asynchronous responses
+   <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`
-Refer to `Synchronous and Asynchronous Responses <http://docs.rackspace.com/cdns/api/v1.0/cdns-devguide/content/sync_asynch_responses.html>`__ for more details and examples of the way that asynchronous responses work.
+   for more details and examples of the way that asynchronous responses work.